Practice like a Pro – 5 Putting Drills for Instant Improvement

 Continuously moving on to a new tee is important because this way you don’t get use to hitting the same putt over and over.

-Once you have mastered this try and get 12 in a row, and once that doesn’t challenge you anymore move on to 6 feet.
+Once you have mastered this try and get 12 in a row (2 times around the circle), and once that doesn’t challenge you anymore move on to 6 feet.

 Drill #5: Draw Back